 About Bangkok legacies - the missing American

 In 1967 an American, Jim Thompson disappeared while on holiday in the Cameron Highlands in Malaysia.
 He was never found.
 I discovered later that he was the famous Thai silk king.
 How could someone just vanish without a trace?
 The mystery remains unsolved to this day.
-That incident lingered on in my memory.

 About Bangkok legacies - the heritage home

 Another incident that stuck was while I was reading a Thai Airways in-flight magazine on the way to Bangkok years later.
 It was about the M R Kukrit Pramoj Heritage Home in Bangkok.
-I must see that place, I said to myself.

 The 1960s movie "The Ugly American" came to mind.
 Marlon Brando was the US ambassador to an imaginary Asian country seething with insurgency and on the brink of revolution.
-The man who played that country's premier was M R Kukrit Pramoj.
-He became the 13th Prime Minister of Thailand in 1975, two years after the October 1973 revolution.
-Deja vu?

 About Bangkok legacies - violent political upheavals

 In my earlier years, I followed the military coups in Bangkok avidly.
 Over dinner I once remarked to a friend that the shortest road to parliament is on the turret of a tank.
 That of course was youthful fantasy.
-The harsh reality is it's the shortest route to jail, at least in Singapore!

-The revolution on 14 October 1973 fired my idealism.
-Imagine the students of Thammasat University sparking off a chain of events that toppled a military dictatorship.
-They paid a heavy price, then and later.
 The massacre at Thammasat on 6 October 1976 filled me with sadness.
 Isn't it the army's mission to defend the people, not shoot them?
 What would I have done in a similar situation?
 It was a haunting thought.

 Since then, I've always had a deep respect for that generation of brave young men and women who stood up and died for a cause.

 One day in the 1990s, a Thai friend drove me around the old city.
-As we past the Democracy Monument, she said, "So many people have died here."
+As we passed the Democracy Monument, she said, "So many people have died here."
 That remark shook me.
 As the trauma of Black September 1992 was still fresh, I probed no further.
 I had to find out for myself.

 "So many people have died here."
 Why don't we learn from history?

-About Bangkok legacies - the result
+About Bangkok legacies - my first steps

 When I moved to Bangkok in 2003, a friend suggested I start a website as I love writing.
 But there was one major hurdle.
 I didn't know a thing about website building.

 As I brainstormed a concept for my website, another feature included in Site Build It, the events in the last three decades came flooding back.
-They provided the inspiration for the legendary figures, places and momentous events that left their mark in the landscape of Bangkok.

 The result is Tour Bangkok Legacies.
 With the help of Site Build It I learnt more in the process.
 I can now manage some basic HTML for my text links and graphics, something I was unable to when I first started.
 SBI also provides website building tips and techniques on a regular basis.